-The JB1010 can adapt its configurations to match almost any common (and some uncommon) summing boards.
+The JB1010 can be adapted to match almost any common (and some uncommon) summing boards.
 To do this, you can study the old board, look for isolation resistors, and see how the trimming works.
 Sometimes, however, you have to make an intelligent guess.

-Most large trimming boards are signal trim.
-If you see a large number of resistors on the circuit board, it is a good bet that the board is signal trim.
+Most large trimming boards use signal trim.
+If you see a large number of resistors on the circuit board, it is a good bet that the board is a signal trim board.
 Most signal trim boards either have $2.5K\Omega$ or $1K\Omega$ isolation resistors.
 If the board has both individual cell and section trimming, then there are often two sets of isolation resistors.